Home Royals King Charles

 March 7, 2025

-On March 7, King Charles’s official Instagram and X (formerly Twitter) accounts posted a video of him sitting down at an ornate desk with an ‘on air’ sign on it.
+King Charles’s official Instagram and X (formerly Twitter) accounts posted a video of him sitting down at a desk with an ‘on air’ sign on it.
 As Charles sat, the on-air sign lit up.
 The video then ended with a title card that read, “Coming soon.”

 Fans quickly took to the comments to try and figure out what is coming soon.
 “The King’s Podcast?,” one comment proffered.